wp-plugins/rootspersona/readme.txt

 1. Formatted persona screen
 2. Formatted Family Sheets
-3. Per page privacy settings and pcitures, now integrated with the WordPress Media Picker
+3. Per page privacy settings and pictures, now integrated with the WordPress Media Picker
 4. Variety of tools for managing persona pages
 5. Lots of options for customization

 == Changelog ==
+= 2.0.3 =
+* Fix issue with competing index pages

 = 2.0.2 =
 * Fix issue with missing name in index if full name is not really complete
 * fix issue with multiple birth dates in GEDCOM overwriting death date